 New for Elastic Cloud Enterprise 2.2.0:

-- Role-based access control.
+Role-based access control.
 Go beyond the existing predefined admin and readonly users with new pre-configured roles.
 To make Elastic Cloud Enterprise even more secure, you can now also authenticate users against a SAML identity provider or LDAP server.
-Learn more …
+Check Configure role-based access control.

 - Platform viewer — Provides view-only permissions to the platform and hosted deployments, similar to the readonly user in previous Elastic Cloud Enterprise versions.